Hadamard Tail from Initial Data on the Light Cone: Wave equation, Hadamard Form and Tail

 for which regularity of $\nu_1$ at $\gamma=0$ was required.

 We note that $\hat{V}$ is regular for all $\gamma\in [0,\pi)$ but it diverges (like $(\pi-\gamma)^{-3/2}$) at the antipodal points $\gamma=\pi$.
 These antipodal points, however, lie outside maximal normal neighbourhoods: As is manifest, $\st$-envelopes of null geodesics focus along $\gamma=\pi$ (a line of caustics), as in Schwarzschild spacetime.
 It has been observed~\cite{Dolan:2011fh,Zenginoglu:2012xe,casals2016global,Ori1,Harte:2012uw,Casals:2012px,CDOWa} that, when this happens, the retarded Green function diverges when $\xp$ and $x$ are connected by a null geodesic (even beyond normal neighbourhoods) displaying the following {\it global} fourfold (leading) singularity structure\footnote{Here, $\sigma$ refers to a well-defined extension of the world function outside normal neighbourhoods~\cite{casals2016global,Casals:2019heg}.
 We also note that this structure does not hold at caustics~\cite{casals2016global} and that the subleading order (in Schwarzschild and outside caustics) is given in~\cite{casals2016global}.}: $\delta(\sigma) \to \text{PV}\left(1/\sigma\right)\to -\delta(\sigma) \to -\text{PV}\left(1/\sigma\right)\to \delta(\sigma)\dots$, where $\text{PV}$ denotes the principal value distribution.
-Since $V$ is equal to $G_{\textrm{ret}}$ in a region of causal separation which lies inside a normal neighbourhood, $V$ must diverge like $G_{\textrm{ret}}$, i.e. as $\text{PV}\left(1/\sigma\right)$, when approaching the end of the normal neighbourhood in this direction.
-As we shall see in Sec.~\ref{sec:results V}, the divergence of $\hat{V}$ at $\gamma=\pi$ propagates in this manner throughout the end of the maximal normal neighbourhood of the base point.
+Since $V$ is equal to $G_{\textrm{ret}}$ in a region of causal separation which lies inside a normal neighbourhood, one expects $V$ to diverge like $G_{\textrm{ret}}$, i.e. as $\text{PV}\left(1/\sigma\right)$, when approaching the end of the normal neighbourhood in this direction.
+As we shall see in Sec.~\ref{sec:results V}, the divergence of $\hat{V}$ at $\gamma=\pi$ (see Eq.~\eqref{v0def}) propagates in this manner throughout the end of the maximal normal neighbourhood of the base point.

-The upshot is that, in PH, we have reduced the original wave equation to a two-dimensional PDE (see Eq.~\eqref{eq:wave eq PH}), and that the Hadamard tail $\hat{V}$ on the light cone is known in closed form (see Eq.~\eqref{v0def}).
-In the next section we will use these advantageous features to help us numerically solve the wave equation \eqref{eq:wave eq PH} and thus to calculate $V$ inside the light cone.
+The upshot is that, in PH, we have reduced the original wave equation to a two-dimensional PDE (see Eq.~\eqref{eq:wave eq PH}), and that the Hadamard tail $\hat{V}$ on the light cone is known in closed form (see Eq.~\eqref{v0def}, as well as the higher order in Eq.~\eqref{eq:hat V1 M2xS2}).
+In the next section we will use these advantageous features to numerically solve the wave equation \eqref{eq:wave eq PH} and thus to calculate $V$ inside the light cone.